 A typical 8-month-old nap schedule includes two naps that total about three-and-a-half hours of daytime sleep.

 Is 8-month-old sleep regression normal?

 Yes!
 Some babies start waking up more at night around 8 months.
 A lot of times they’re getting up to practice their newfound motor skills: pulling themselves up to stand and maybe even cruising.
 The problem is, they don’t always know how to get back down and call out to you for help!
-Others want extra time with mom or dad—and may be more likely to wake at night if you’re separated during the day (sorry, working moms.)
-So if your 8-month-old suddenly wakes up every hour or your 8-month-old is not sleeping when and how he used to, you can probably chalk it up to sleep regression.
+Others want extra time with their parents—and may be more likely to wake at night if you’re separated during the day (sorry, working parents).
+So if your 8-month-old suddenly wakes up every hour or your 8-month-old is not sleeping when and how they used to, you can probably chalk it up to sleep regression.